Why are liveaboard scuba diving holidays the best way to dive, plus what makes them better than resort diving?

-If you’re unfortunately enough to suffer from sea sickness, I’d say that even this should prevent you from experiencing a liveaboard diving holiday.
-If you do suffer from sea sickness, follow these few tips:
+If you’re unfortunate enough to suffer from sea sickness, I’d say this shouldn’t necessarily stop you from experiencing a liveaboard diving holiday.
+If you suffer from sea sickness follow these few tips:

 - Choose your destination carefully.
 Some destinations are more likely to have calmer seas.

 - Choose the time of year to dive of your chosen holiday destination carefully.
-That is, don’t book your holiday at a time when the region is expecting high winds.
-If you do, you’re asking for trouble, as even the best of us may struggle in high seas!
+Don’t book your liveaboard holiday at a time when the region is expecting high winds.
+If you do you’re asking for trouble.
+Even the best of us may struggle in high seas.

-- Take sea sickness medication wit you.
+- Take sea sickness medication with you.
 This can include alternatives like ginger (which works), sea sickness wrist bands or other preventative measures.

 - Take care to choose your liveaboard boat, as some are more stable than others.
 Some liveaboard boats have stabilisers to help prevent too much movement in the water.
 Plus the bigger liveaboard boats will be more stable.

-- Think about booking on a twin-hulled liveaboard boat, as these tend to be more stable in the water.
+- Think about booking on a twin-hulled liveaboard boat.
+Twin hulled liveaboards tend to be more stable in the water.

 3. Liveaboard scuba diving holidays offer the chance to do night dives

-After the second dive of the day, you normally have the chance to do a night dive.
-This is dependent on your experience, the dive site, the depths and the currents around the area.
+After the second dive of the day you normally have the chance for a night dive.
+Night dives are dependent on:

-I love night diving, as you get to experience a different perspective to the underwater world.
-On a coral reef at night, the fish you see in the day are sleeping in the reef.
+I love night diving.
+You get to experience a different perspective to the underwater world.
+On a coral reef at night the fish you see in the day are sleeping in the reef.
 There are other creatures that come out at night.

-What I like to do is to dive a site during the day and then dive the same place at night.
+It’s great to dive the same dive site you dive in the day, but at night.
 The contrast is sometimes amazing.
 It looks so different at night.

-This is not to say you can’t do night diving from land-based dive resorts, as some do.
+That’s not to say you can’t night diving from land-based dive resorts, as some do.
 But it’s not as common as it is on a liveaboard boat.

 A liveaboard boat is not governed by the distance from the land.
-There’s no requirement to return you to your dive resort at the end of each day.
-Instead, the liveaboard boat can go to more distance dive sites and normally the liveaboard boat will travel between sites during the night while everyone on-board is resting or sleeping.
+There’s no requirement to return to your dive resort at the end of each day.
+Liveaboard boats can cover much larger distances and more distance dive sites.
+Most liveaboards travel between sites during the night when everyone else on-board is resting or sleeping.

-Whereas with a Komodo liveaboard, you’ll be able to spend more time in the water diving.
+Locations including Komodo day dive boats can reach the dive sites, but on a day trip you’ll spend more time travelling to and from the dive site than the diving itself.
+Whereas with a Komodo liveaboard you’ll be able to spend more time in the water diving.
 Which is what it’s all about.

-The more remote places are where you’re more likely to see whale sharks and manta rays.
+Also, the more remote dive locations is where you’re more likely to spot whale sharks and manta rays.

 Places where day trip boats cannot reach

-There are a number of dive sites where you simply cannot get there by day boat.
+There are a number of dive locations where you simply cannot get to by day boat.
 These include places like:

-- The outer reaches of The Great Barrier Reef can only be dived from a liveaboard dive boat.
+- Scuba dive the outer reaches of The Great Barrier Reef on a liveaboard dive boat.

-- Jardines De La Reina in Cuba and encounter sharks and crocodiles.
+- Jardines De La Reina, Cuba to encounter sharks and crocodiles.

 - Rowley Shoals from the west coast of Australia can only be dived from a liveaboard boat.
 Explore remote reefs and some of the best diving in Australia or the world.

-- The southern Red Sea or The Brothers can only be dived by liveaboard.
+- The southern Red Sea or The Brothers can only be dived on a liveaboard diving holiday.
 The Brothers diving in the Red Sea is an amazing place where you’ll experience many sharks.

-The best opportunity to experience places that are still untouched and wild is to join a liveaboard trip.
+The best opportunity to experience places that are still untouched and wild is to book a liveaboard diving holiday.

-5. Liveaboards are great for beginner divers to get diving experience
+5. Liveaboard diving holidays are great for beginner divers to get diving experience

-Liveaboard diving for beginners is one of the best ways to gain experience.
-You immerse yourself in diving for a week on a live aboard boat and dive every day.
+Liveaboard diving holidays for beginners is one of the best ways to gain experience.
+You immerse yourself in diving for a week on a liveaboard boat and dive every day.
 As already mentioned, you can dive at least three times a day.

 Over a week that’s at least 21 dives under your beginner experience belt.
 You get to hone your diving skills.
 You get to master your equipment and putting it together.
 Plus you get to master your buoyancy control skills with your BCD.

-6. Liveaboard boats offer the chance to meet like minded people
+6. Liveaboard diving holidays offers the chance to meet like minded people

 As with all specialist holidays, you are joined by other like-minded people.
-Everyone on board will have similar interests to you, but above all, they’ll all have a passion for diving.
+Everyone on a liveaboard diving holiday will have similar interests to you.
+But above all they’ll all have a passion for diving.

 The opportunity to meet new people and to share new experiences.
-Most of my liveaboard dive trips were as a part of a BSAC club, which meant we were mostly good friends already.
+Most of my liveaboard diving holidays were as a part of a BSAC dive club.
+This meant we were mostly good friends already.
 But often times we’d also meet up with other divers too.

-Share with your fellow liveaboarders the diving experiences and stories of the day, along with photos and videos of what you’ve seen.
+Share with your fellow liveaboarders the diving experiences and stories of the day.
+Also share your photos and videos of what you’ve seen.

-One of the added benefits of a liveaboard in this respect is most have photo-stations where you can download your images from each dive.
+One of the added benefits of liveaboard diving holidays is most have photo-stations.
+These are designed for you to download your images from each dive of the day.

 7. Liveaboard diving holidays offer an all-inclusive experience

-Alcohol and what’s include with drinks will vary from one liveaboard to the next.
-Some boats will include alcohol, when as some won’t.
-Some may include a glass of wine with the evening meal.
+Alcohol and what else is include in the all-inclusive deal varies from one liveaboard holiday to the next.
+Some liveaboards include alcohol, whereas as others won’t.
+Some liveaboards include a glass of wine with the evening meal.
 Other times you’ll have to pay extra for the alcoholic drinks

 8. Liveaboard holiday operators contribute to environmental wellbeing and awareness